zteoh/choretracker-react-starter/README_hard.md

 11. Update your `showChores` function so that you would show the name of the child and task instead of the id.
 Hint: In order to call a function defined in the class, you should use `this.<functionName>(<parameter>)`

 12. Now your page should look like this.
-TODO: insert image

     ![Imgur](https://i.imgur.com/finf3Ai.png)